As the first Dean of Students for College of Eastern Idaho (CEI), Michael Walker

 Shelley is the mother of two amazing daughters and a grandmother to five adorable grandchildren (four boys and one girl).
 After a 30-year hiatus, Shelley is finally back in school working on her bachelor’s degree in General Studies.
 She has a passion for education and is thrilled to be part of the CEI family since 2019!

-Hailey Mack is currently serving as the Interim Associate Dean of Enrollment Management a new position of CEI.
+Hailey Mack is the Associate Dean of Enrollment Management a new position of CEI.
 Previously, Mack has worked for College of Western Idaho, Idaho State University, and 7 years at College of Eastern Idaho.
 She has experience in Human Resources, Student Life, Advising, One Stop, Recruitment, and Student Affairs in general.
 Mack attended College of Southern Idaho and transferred to Boise State University where she completed a Bachelor of Business Administration in 2009.
 In 2018, Mack earned a Master of Science degree from Western Governors University in Management and Leadership.
-Mack is a recruitment, marketing, implementation, and logistics guru, having lead numerous initiatives, projects and departments.
+Mack is a recruitment, marketing, implementation, and logistics guru, having led numerous initiatives, projects, and departments.

 Located in Building 3